Click a thumbnail to enter the gallery. Use the arrows at either side of the image to skip forward or back.

 Both Lewis Carroll’s Alice books are fascinated by acts of performance and the way these integrate with normal social life and children’s play.
 The Mad Hatter’s tea party offers no sustenance in the way of food and drink; it re-enacts and parodies an everyday ritual, in the process making it marvellous.
 In both the Alice books, characters frequently break into song or dance.
 These are not straightforward celebrations of performance; often, they bore Alice terribly.
 And some of the performances only happen because of threats by a despotic monarch.
 At the beginning and end of both Alice’s Adventures in Wonderland and Through the Looking-Glass, we witness Alice at play in a realist setting.
 Her manipulations of toys and banal objects can be seen as theatre that she directs.

 For middle-class Victorians, amateur performance was a common home entertainment, and the lines between performance and play were blurred for both children and adults.
-Many examples are shown in this section (see gallery below).
+Many examples are shown in this section (see gallery above).
 The following text was published with the second image in this section, illustrations that instruct readers in staging a tableau vivant of the fairytale ‘Bluebeard’.
 The text is from a Christmas edition of Warne’s Home Annual:

 The Blue Beard Tableau

 This effective tableau is very easily arranged.
 A room with folding doors is best, as the framework of the doors forms an excellent frame for the picture. […] The door is opened wide, and the ghastly picture unveiled to the spectators.
 The heads of seven young and beautiful women are seen suspended by the hair from the ceiling, each face wearing an expression of its own which the artist has happily portrayed.
 The picture only shows the heads, but as a matter of course, in the tableau itself, Fatima is seen in the foreground, cowering with horror.